Red-tailed hawk: Reproduction

 The red-tailed hawk reaches sexual maturity at two years of age.
 It is monogamous, mating with the same individual for many years.
-In general, the red-tailed hawk will only take a new mate when its original mate dies.
+In general, the red-tailed hawk only takes a new mate when its original mate dies.
 The same nesting territory may be defended by the pair for years.
 During courtship, the male and female fly in wide circles while uttering shrill cries.
 The male performs aerial displays, diving steeply, and then climbing again.
 After repeating this display several times, he sometimes grasps her talons briefly with his own.
 Courtship flights can last 10 minutes or more.
-Copulation often follows courtship flight sequences, although copulation frequently occurs in the absence of courtship flights.
+Copulation often follows courtship flight sequences, although copulation also frequently occurs in the absence of courtship flights.

 In copulation, the female, when perched, tilts forward, allowing the male to land with his feet lodged on her horizontal back.
 The female twists and moves her tail feathers to one side, while the mounted male twists his cloacal opening around the female's cloaca.
-Copulation lasts 5 to 10 seconds and during pre-nesting courtship in late winter or early spring can occur numerous times each day.
+Copulation lasts 5 to 10 seconds, and during prenesting courtship in late winter or early spring, can occur numerous times each day.

 In the same period, the pair constructs a stick nest in a large tree 4 to 21 m off the ground or on a cliff ledge 35 m or higher above the ground, or may nest on man-made structures.
 The nest is generally 71 to 97 cm in diameter and can be up to 90 cm tall.
-The nest is constructed of twigs, and lined with bark, pine needles, corn cobs, husks, stalks, aspen catkins, or other plant lining matter.
+The nest is constructed of twigs lined with bark, pine needles, corn cobs, husks, stalks, aspen catkins, or other plant lining matter.

 Great horned owls compete with the red-tailed hawk for nest sites.
 Each species has been known to kill the young and destroy the eggs of the other, but in general, both species nest in adjacent or confluent territories without conflict.
 Great horned owls are incapable of constructing nests and typically expropriate existing red-tail nests.
 Great horned owls begin nesting behaviors much earlier than red-tails, often as early as December.
 Red-tails are therefore adapted to constructing new nests when a previous year's nest has been overtaken by owls or otherwise lost.
 New nests are typically within a kilometer or less of the previous nest.
 Often, a new nest is only a few hundred meters or less from a previous one.
 Being a large predator, most predation of these hawks occurs with eggs and nestlings, which are taken by owls, corvids and raccoons.